As a member of the PSSR, you will:

 The Public-Spirited Scholars in Residence, sponsored by the College of Humanities and Social and Behavioral Sciences, prepares students to embrace their role as public-spirited scholars dedicated to understanding and improving the human condition.
 Such understanding is essential, because concern for individual well-being lies at the heart of a free society.

-This unique living and learning community will support students as they learn how to improve the human condition and sustain a free society through the tenants of public spiritedness, citizenship, public service and global awareness.
+This unique living and learning community will support students as they learn how to improve the human condition and sustain a free society through the tenets of public-spiritedness, citizenship, public service and global awareness.

 Tenet 1: Public-Spiritedness